tembo-io/pg_auto_dw/README.md

 /* Installing Extension - Installs and creates sample source tables. */ CREATE EXTENSION pg_auto_dw;
 ```
-> Note: Installing this extension installs a couple source sample tables in the PUBLIC SCHEMA as well as the PG_CRYPTO extension.
+> **Note:** Installing this extension installs a couple source sample tables in the PUBLIC SCHEMA as well as the PG_CRYPTO extension.
 2. **Build Data Warehouse**
 ```SQL
 /* Build me a Data Warehouse for tables that are Ready to Deploy */ SELECT auto_dw.go();
 ```
+> **Note:** This will provide a build ID and some helpful function tips.
+Do not implement these tips at this time.
+They are for illustrative purposes of future functionality.
 3. **Data Warehouse Built**
 ```SQL
 /* Data Warehouse Built - No More Code Required */